UUDigitalHumanitieslab/ianalyzer-readers/README.md

 ## Prerequisites

-Required Python 3.8 or later.
+Requires Python 3.8 or later.
 You can install dependencies with `pip install -r requirements.txt`

 ## Contents